ArmandPhilippot/wordpress-boilerplate/README.md

 1. Init Git (otherwise Husky will not want to install)
 2. Launch `npm install` and `composer update`
-3. Generate a local certificate for localhost in `/certs`
+3. Generate a local certificate for `localhost` in `/certs` (BrowserSync redirects your virtual host to `localhost`)
 4. Copy `.env.example` and rename it `.env`
 5. Edit your `.env` file to suit your project.
 6. Launch `npm run init`
 7. You may want to relaunch `npm install` so that your `package-lock.json` contain the correct information.

 That's it!
 You can now start developing your theme.

+If you wish to add additional paths for Gulp or modify certain options (compression of images for example), you will have to edit `gullp-config.js`.

 ### Develop your theme